utap2/utap2/docs/rst/installation.rst

 .. image:: ../figures/login_vm.PNG

-If Google project allrady contains UTAP images, then the installation will takes only few minutes (~10).
-Otherwise, the installation will takes a few houres (~5 houres) since UTAP images have to be coped to youre Google cloud bucket storage and trasported as bootable images to your project.
+If the Google project already contains UTAP images, the installation will take only a few minutes (approximately 10).
+Otherwise, the installation will take a few hours (approximately 5 hours) because UTAP images need to be copied to your Google Cloud bucket storage and then exported as bootable images to your project.

 Upon successful installation, two new VM will be created on your Google project as shown in the image bellow: